krishna2/krishna2.github.io/books.md

 4. Stanislas Dehaene: Consciousness and the Brain

+5. Patrick Lencioni: The Advantage

+6. Niall Kishtaiiny: A Little History of Economics

 ### Currently Reading

+*Ming-Dao Deng: 365 Tao: Daily Meditations

+*Marguerite De Angeli: The Door in the Wall (with Savit)

+*Mary Roach: Stiff

+*Sam Kean: Caesar's Last Breath

 *Jimmy Soni and Rob Goodman: A Mind at Play

 *Abbot George Burke (Swami Nirmalananda Giri): The Upanishads for Awakening

-*Mary Roach: Stiff

-*Ming-Dao Deng: 365 Tao: Daily Meditations

-*Marguerite De Angeli: The Door in the Wall (with Savit)

 ## Books in 2019